balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 <p style="text-align:justify;">
 Note that those are mosty tips at distributed level.
-One can easly thing about benefits of having messaging in monoliths architectures too.
-Like <i>Inversion of Control</i> - sending messages to other parts of the application in order to continue the business flow (spring-events are a perfect fit for that use-case).
-Another one is programming model like concurrency control implemented in actor model with its queue of messages processed one at a time.
-In this article we are going to tackle how to test message-driven systems used in order to implement transport mechanism in distributed syastems (first five heuristics) and event sourcing.
+One can think about benefits of having messaging in monoliths architectures too.
+Like <i>Inversion of Control</i> - a way to continue a business process in a different part of same application.
+Or concurrency control implemented in actor model.
+An actor has its internal queue of messages processed one at a time.
+In this article we will read about testing message-driven systems in distributed syastems.
+Systems which use messaging as transport mechanism (first five tips) and event sourcing.
 </p>

 <p style="text-align:justify;">